phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 # Cluster Nodes

-If you run [`nomad node status`](https://www.nomadproject.io/docs/commands/node/status.html) in another terminal, you can see the registered nodes of the Nomad cluster:
+- Run [`nomad node status`](https://www.nomadproject.io/docs/commands/node/status.html) in another terminal
+- You can see the registered nodes of the Nomad cluster:

 ```shell
 *$ nomad node status